Have you ever stepped back and thought about all the lessons God has taught you?

 Lessons from Jesus #4: I shouldn’t care so much about what other people think.

 I know.
 I know.

 I don’t know about you but I am a chronic people-pleaser.
-I am an enneagram 9 which means I just want to keep the peace and please everybody.
+I just want to keep the peace and please everybody.

 But I’m not chocolate.

 So, the chances of us being able to make everybody happy are pretty slim!

 A better purpose for us is to live for what God thinks.
 After all, as long as I am trying to love Him and others, God will be pleased even if people aren’t.

 Just look at Jesus.